What’s the scariest part about Halloween? The ghoulish costumes? The frightening films? The impending sugar crash? For us – it’s the waste.

 Plastic that is not recycled or disposed of properly ends up in waterways.
 And sadly, plastic can cause grave injury, malnutrition or death to ocean animals who ingest it, thinking it is food.
 Animals like whales, sea lions and birds can also get tangled in plastic and suffocate.

-What’s more, once plastic is in the ocean it breaks apart into smaller-and-smaller pieces – something scientists call microplastics.
+What’s more, once plastic is in the ocean it breaks into smaller and smaller pieces called microplastics.
 We now know the ocean is drowning in microplastics.
-Our scientists have found microplastic particles almost everywhere they have looked, from local shorelines to the Arctic, from shellfish to beluga whales.
+Scientists have found microplastic particles almost everywhere they have looked, from local shorelines to the Arctic, from shellfish to beluga whales – even in our own bodies.

 So how can you make this Halloween less plastic and more fantastic?
-From costumes to decorations, Ocean Wise’s Plastic Free Oceans team share their top tips for an ‘ocean wise’ Halloween….
+From costumes to decorations, we’re sharing our top tips to #BeOceanWise this Halloween.

 The problem is that most costumes are designed to be worn once and then thrown away.
-Worse still, they are all to often made from synthetic materials (like polyester, acrylic and nylon) that release plastic fibers into the environment.
-Ocean Wise recommends:
+Worse still, they are all too often made from synthetic materials (like polyester, acrylic and nylon) that shed plastic fibers into the environment.
+We recommend:

 - Hold a costume swap with friends.
 Swapping Halloween costumes with friends is a great way to reduce waste and save money.
 After all, what are friends for?

 - Check out your local thrift shop.
-Raided all possible closets in your household and still no joy?
-Venture down to your local thrift shop.
+Have you raided all possible closets in your household and still no great finds?
+Find a reference photo for the costume you want to achieve and venture down to your local secondhand store!
 Some of our favourite costumes have been vintage finds coupled with creative make-up.

 - Still buying a new costume?
-If all else fails and you chose to buy a new costume, look for something you would wear again and that is made from natural fibers.
-Avoid glitter: sparkles are fun, but these tiny bits of plastic escape into waterways leading many scientists to call for a full-blown glitter ban.
+If all else fails and you choose to buy a new costume, look for something you would wear again and that is made from natural fibers.
+Avoid glitter – sparkles are fun, but these tiny bits of plastic escape into waterways leading many scientists to call for a full-blown glitter ban.

 Decorations & Hosting

-Whether you are hosting a Halloween gathering (small and COVID-safe, of course) or decorating your home in anticipation of little trick-or-treaters, here are a few things to keep in mind:
+Whether you are hosting a Halloween gathering or decorating your home in anticipation of little trick-or-treaters, here are a few things to keep in mind:

-- Re-usable, re-used and natural décor: Choose decorations that you can re-use year-after-year.
-Or opt for natural décor (think pumpkins and autumn leaves).
+- Reusable, vintage and natural décor: Choose decorations that you can reuse year-after-year – bonus points for turning to a secondhand store for your decor!
+Or opt for natural items (think pumpkins and autumn leaves).
 Get crafty using recycled household items to make decorations the kids will love (hello toilet-roll mummies).

 - Be careful with balloons.
 If they escape, they can land anywhere – including in the ocean.
-Many animals die every year from ingesting balloons thinking they are food.
+Balloons and other plastics are dangerous for animals that are looking for food and ingest them.

-- Avoid disposable cutlery and serve ware.
-Single use options are often difficult to recycle and unsuitable for composting (yes, even the biodegradable plastics).
+- Avoid disposable cutlery and serving ware.
+Single-use options are often difficult to recycle and unsuitable for composting (yes, even the biodegradable plastics).

 It simply would not be Halloween without a sweet fix.
 Chew on this when planning your Halloween menu:

-- Home made goodies: Home made treats, rather than individually wrapped ones, are the easiest way to reduce packaging waste.
+- Homemade goodies: Homemade treats, rather than individually wrapped ones, are the easiest way to reduce packaging waste.
 There are a wealth of recipes to try and your creations can be packaged in reusable bags, jars, or paper wrapping.
+These are great if you are hosting a party or looking for treats for your family.

-- Buy bulk: Head to the bulk isle in your local supermarket to get your sweet fix without the packaging.
+- Buy bulk: Head to the bulk aisle in your local supermarket to get your sweet fix without the packaging – don’t forget to bring your glass jar!

-- Think Recycling: When planning beverages, note that aluminum cans of pop or juice are most commonly recyclable.
+- Think recycling: When planning beverages, note that aluminum cans of pop or juice are most commonly recyclable, and better than plastic bottles.

-- Cardboard over plastic: Still need prepacked sweets?
+- Cardboard over plastic: Still need prepacked sweets to hand out?
 Look out for candy options boxed in cardboard (like Smarties), or sweet treats wrapped in foil.
 These wrappers stand a slightly better chance of being recycled (depending on your local facilities and the level of contamination).

-- Lighting your path: Use flashlights (or a bike light) rather than one-time-use glow sticks to light up the streets and your kids.
+- Lighting your path: Use flashlights (or a bike light) rather than one-time-use glow sticks to light your trick-or-treating path.

-- Goodie bags: Instead of buying another single use bag for collecting candy, encourage your kids to repurposing that stash of reusable bags, or go old school and carry a pillowcase.
-Decorating your bags can be a ton of fun, but please avoid the glitter.
+- Candy bags: Instead of buying another single use bag for collecting candy, encourage your kids to repurpose that stash of reusable bags, or go old school and carry a pillowcase.
+Decorating your bags can be a ton of fun (but please avoid the glitter!)

 Don’t be scared.
-Protecting the ocean from plastic waste is not about a few people doing zero waste perfectly.
-It’s about everyone making ocean wise decisions when they can.
-Just remember: the decisions you make – at Halloween and any time of year – can have a positive impact for our planet.
+Protecting the ocean from plastic waste is not about going zero-waste, it’s all about doing the best we can and choosing low-waste options where possible.
+Just remember: the decisions you make – at Halloween and any time of year – can have a positive impact for our planet!

 Inspired to do more to reduce plastic pollution?
-Why not host your own Trick or Trash Cleanup with the Great Canadian Shoreline Cleanup or reduce your impact at home with the Ocean Wise Plastic Challenge!
+Why not host your own Trick or Trash Cleanup with the Ocean Wise Shoreline Cleanup or reduce your impact at home with the Ocean Wise Lunch Box Challenge!